keboola/php-csv/README.md

 ## Installation

 The library is available as [composer package](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx).
-To start using composer in your project follow these steps:
+To start using this library in your project follow these steps:

 **Install package:**